What is Pre-Exposure Prophylaxis (PrEP)?

 Guidelines on PrEP Use

 In May 2014, the U.S. Public Health Service and the CDC issued clinical practice guidelines for the use of PrEP in the U.S., along with a clinical providers’ supplement.
+These resources advise healthcare providers on determining when PrEP is right for various patients.

 Where Can I Get PrEP?